spdk/spdk/scripts/perf/nvmf/README.md

 ### nvmecli_dir
 Path to directory with nvme-cli application.
 If not provided then system-wide package will be used by default.
 Not used if "mode" is set to "spdk".
+### fio_dir
+Path to the fio binary that will be used to compile SPDK and run the test.
+If not provided then, system-wide fio at /usr/src/fio be used by default.

 ## fio
 Fio job parameters.